Mohamed Magassouba, an interim who lasts at the head of Mali

 Appointed in 2017 to act as the head of the Eagles of Mali, Mohamed Magassouba has since been confirmed at the head of the selection.
 A charismatic builder, he is now unanimous before the Africa Cup in Cameroon.

 For his players, Mohamed Magassouba is more than a coach: an advisor, a guide, sometimes even a father.
 At 64, the Mali coach has won the support of his men and the federation thanks to his experience and his ability to build a team.
-The African Cup of Nations (CAN) could be that of Mali, a solid outsider of the competition.
+The African Cup of Nations (CAN) might be that of Mali, a solid outsider of the competition.

 A career in Central Africa